trap-representation/Zero-out-the-bits/docs/the_gollum_sort/the_gollum_sort.md

-# The Gollum sorting algorithm
+# The Gollum sort algorithm

 For years, computer scientists have been trying to improve upon the existing sorting algorithms, but they have yet not succeeded in creating the fastest sorting algorithm; an algorithm to rule them all, an algorithm that can sort a list of items in constant time.